niuus/Snes9xRX/README.txt

 --•[ SAVING & LOADING ]•--

 From this setup option you can configure the way Snes9x RX loads and saves.
-Your options are Load Method, Load Folder, Save Method, Save Folder, Auto Load and Auto Save.
-Clicking on all of the options except the folders will let you toggle through their settings.
-Clicking on the folder options will bring up a text box where you can enter in the folder you wish to use for your save data.
-Snes9x RX has two types of saves - one is the SRAM which is the save game data (this is only applicable if the game you're playing supports saving) and the other is Snapshots which are real time saves.
+Your options are Load Device, Save Device, Load Folder, Save Folder, Auto Load and Auto Save.
+Clicking on all of the options except the ones about folders, will let you toggle through their settings.
+Clicking on the folder options will bring up a text box where you can enter any other path you wish to use, in case you have the need to customize it.
+This is also true for the Cheats, Screenshots, Covers, and Artwork options.

+Snes9x RX has two types of saves - one is the SRAM which is the save game data (this is only applicable if the game you're playing supports battery saving) and the other is Snapshots, which are real time saves.
 Real time saves allow you to save your game in it's current state and resume it at a later time.

-	• Load Method -	SD, USB, DVD, Network and Auto
+	• Load Device -	SD, USB, DVD, Network and Auto Detect

-	• Save Method - SD, USB, Network and Auto
+	• Save Device - SD, USB, Network and Auto Detect

 	• Auto Load - SRAM, Snapshot and Off

-	• Auto Save - SRAM, Snapshot and Off
+	• Auto Save - SRAM, Snapshot, Both and Off

+You can also toggle the option to append "Auto" into the filename of all the automatic SRAM saves that the emulator creates whenever you play a supported battery saving cartridge.

 --•[ MENU ]•--

-This settings screen will allow you to customize a few aspects on how the Menu works including the Exit Action, Wiimote Orientation, Music Volume and the Sound Effects Volume.
+This settings screen will allow you to customize a few aspects on how the Menu works including the Exit Action, Wiimote Orientation (for navigating through the menues), Music Volume, Sound Effects Volume, Display Virtual Memory (inside the Game Menu), Language, and the type of Preview Image you'd like on the Choose Game screen.
 The Exit Action can be set to "Return to Loader", "Return to Wii Menu" and "Power off Wii".
-The Wiimote Orientation can be set to Vertical or Horizontal and then you can increase and decrease the Music and Sound Effects Volume.

 --•[ NETWORK ]•--

-If you're going to be using your Network (LAN) to load and/or save from you will need to enter in the SMB share settings you've setup on your computer via this settings menu.
-You will need to enter in the SMB Share IP, Share Name, Share Username and Share Password.
-If you do not have a password on your SMB share then set the SMB Share Password to "0".
+If you're going to be using your Network (LAN) to load and/or save from, you will need to enter in the SMB share settings you've setup on your computer via this settings menu.
+You will need to enter in the SMB Share IP, SMB Share Name, SMB Share Username and SMB Share Password.
+If you do not have a password on your SMB share, then set the SMB Share Password to "0".

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                            FILE BROWSER  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-The File Browser will automatically load when you start the emulator and it will automatically list the contents of the "\snes9xgx\roms\" directory on your SD card.
-Like mentioned above in the Configuration -> Saving & Loading you can specifically a different directory to load from.
+The File Browser will automatically load when you start the emulator, and it will automatically list the contents of the "\snes9xgx\roms\" directory on your SD card.
+Like mentioned above in the Configuration -> Saving & Loading you can specify a different directory to load from.
 To launch a game (the game can either be uncompressed or inside a ZIP archive) simply click on it and it will load.
+In the case of 7z compressed files, you will be presented with a list of the supported games inside the archive.
 You may also change the directory you're in by clicking on "Up One Level".

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                                GAMEPLAY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-Once you load a game you can access another option menu by pressing the Wii controller's "Home" button / Gamecube controller's C-stick left.
+Once you load a game, you can access a special menu by pressing the Wii/Wii U controller's "Home" button / Gamecube controller's C-stick left.
-This will bring up the Save, Load, Reset, Controller and Cheats options.
+If you're using any of the other input controllers or a special conversion, simply press the button combination Start+A+B+Z/Select.
+This will bring up the Save, Load, Delete, Game Settings and Reset options.
-From this menu you can also return to the File Browser by selecting "Main Menu".
+From this menu you can also return to the Choose Game screen by selecting "Main Menu".
 To leave the menu and resume game play select "Close".

 The Save option will allow you to save either your SRAM or a Snapshot.
-Once you've selected Save two options will appear named "New SRAM" and "New Snapshot".
-Clicking on these will create a new save.
-Once you have a save you can save over it by selecting it instead of a "New" option.
+Once you've selected Save, two options will appear named "New SRAM" and "New Snapshot".
+Clicking on either these will create a new save.
+Once you have a save, you can save over it by selecting it instead of the "New" option.
 The Load option will allow you to load your saved SRAM or Snapshot.
-The Delete option allows you to delete any of your snapshots or SRAM saves.
-Reset will reset the game.
-If you pick Controller you can toggle between which compatible SNES peripheral you wish to use your game with, be it a two controllers, Multitap (4 players), Mouse, Superscope, or the Konami's Justifier lightgun.
+Finally, the Delete option allows you to delete any of your snapshots or SRAM saves.
+Reset will just reset the game, as in the real console.

+If you pick Game Settings, you can use other special options which are:

-Finally, the option Cheats will allow you to toggle your cheat codes.
+* Controller: toggle between which compatible SNES peripheral you wish to use your game with, be it two controllers, Multitap (for up to 4 players), Mouse, Superscope, or the Konami's Justifier lightgun.
+Finally, the option Cheats will allow you to enable/disable your cheat codes.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                                  CHEATS  |